|

 - Primary-

-process for aircraft of simple design.
-Only two primary aircraft
+for aircraft of simple design.
+Only two primary aircraft designs were certified

 - Light-Sport-